Do Girls Really Love Assholes?

-I quickly assess my past romantic interludes and wonder just how many of my gentlemen callers were actual textbook definition "assholes."
+I quickly assess my past romantic interludes and wonder just how many of my gentleman callers were actual textbook-definition "assholes."

 One, Two, Ten... err...
 None.

-Sure they were outgoing, charming, open to new experiences, funny, handsome, maybe even a bit narcissistic-meaning they fit the psychological asshole profile-but they've never been Tucker Max mean to me.
+Sure they were outgoing, charming, open to new experiences, funny, handsome, maybe even a bit narcissistic, which all fits the psychological asshole profile, but they've never been Tucker Max mean to me.

 Okay, so they've hurt me, but never intentionally.
 I think that most guys get faulted or called an "asshole" because they can't give the girl what she wants.
 I know I'm guilty of that.
 Trevor broke up with you?
 Oh, he's an asshole!

-Perhaps, if Trevor cheated on you, berated you in public, gave you a couple black eyes or called you a fat, ugly whore, he might earn the title, but for breaking up with you?
-Something seems a little off, no?
+Perhaps, if Trevor cheated on you, berated you in public, gave you a couple of black eyes or called you a fat, ugly whore, he would earn the title, but for breaking up with you?

 Trevor was never an asshole.
-Neither were any of the guys I dated then vilified as "assholes" in my dream journal.
-Even Eric who cheated wasn't an asshole.
+Neither were any of the guys I dated and then vilified as "assholes" in my dream journal.
+Even Eric, who cheated, wasn't an asshole.
 He was genuinely apologetic and vowed never to hurt me again.
-Of course he did in other ways, but he had a good heart.
+Of course, he did in other ways, but he had a good heart.
 Very rarely do guys actually want to inflict pain on you.